awsdocs/amazon-emr-release-guide/doc_source/emr-presto-glue.md

 **To specify the AWS Glue Data Catalog as the default Hive metastore using the configuration classification**

-For examples of how to specify the configuration classifications below when you create a cluster, see [Configuring Applications](emr-configure-apps.md)\.
+For examples of how to specify the following configuration classifications when you create a cluster, see [Configuring Applications](emr-configure-apps.md)\.

 **Amazon EMR 5\.16\.0 and later**
 + Set the `hive.metastore` property to `glue` as shown in the following JSON example\.